 Washington City Paper hosts an internship program three times throughout the year congruent to the standard academic schedule.
-For Washington, our internship program is a rare find—low on grunt work and high on potential.
+For D.C., our internship program is a rare find--low on grunt work and high on potential.
 We seek creative college students who are hardworking and smart, with a lot of energy.
 We put a high premium on attention to detail and fresh ideas.

-We place our interns in a variety of departments, including Editorial, Marketing, Operations, Sales and Advertising, and Web.
+We place our interns in a variety of departments, including Editorial, Marketing, Operations, and Sales and Advertising.
 Interns are treated as members of our staff and have specific duties that contribute significantly to the pace and production of our newspaper.

 Editorial Intern: Editorial interns work in the Editorial Department, entering, updating, and researching the arts and events listings, writing blog posts, copy-editing and proofing articles, and working on various editorial projects.
 If you're quick to adopt City Paper's style and standards, you might see yourself working on a project that could wind up in the paper.
-Since Washington is a competitive news environment, we seek candidates with clips and journalism experience.
+Since D.C. is a competitive news environment, we seek candidates with clips and journalism experience.

 Operations Intern: The Operations intern works in the Operations Department, working on projects related to circulation, supply tracking, tear sheet production and office management tasks as assigned.
 A good spot for a college freshman or high school senior with an entry level interest in office management and administration.

 Community Development Intern: Community development interns support the Web and Marketing Department and maintain City Paper's presence on Facebook, Twitter, and other social media sites.
 They assist in event planning, production and promotion as well as general assignments duties as assigned.
 Perfect for a college freshman or high school senior with an interest in social media.

 Requirements and Perks